 On the other hand, my husband started piano lessons around age 7.
 In middle and high school, he preferred the clarinet and eventually taught himself the guitar (acoustic and electric).

-Last year, my daughter started piano lessons around age 5.5 years and took a several year break due to over-scheduling and teacher mismatch.
+My daughter started piano lessons around age 5.5 years and took a several month break due to over-scheduling and teacher mismatch.

 As for my son, confidently chose the drum as his first instrument!
 After a brief stint of drum lessons at age 3, he’s currently just exploring the instrument on his own.
 You can here him jamming in this Instagram video!